FilipObrijan/web-lab2/README.md

 ## Sections

-- Hero with call to action
+- Hero with call to action!
-- Services
+- Services!
-- Why us
+- Why us?
 - Contact